How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 If you’re selling a membership product, you can automatically send the password by using the Follow Ups plugin to automatically send purchasers an email.

-If you’re using private categories, WordPress will automatically send new users their login details.
+If you’re using private role protected categories, WordPress will automatically send new users their login details.
 You should also add navigation menu links to make it easier for shoppers to find the purchasing club products.

 To make it even easier, you can also: